 “Because the Duke has offered employment to the last of the Compagnia del Sole,” Aldus said.
 “Now that his realm has swelled to such a great size he needs soldiers.
 And that …” he gestured towards the prone captive, “… despite appearances, is a soldier.”

 Mariano snorted a laugh.
 “Of a sort.
 I say kill him.
-You haven’t heard what his kind have done?
+Haven’t you heard what his kind have done, and only yesterday?
 How they killed a priest to rob him of his beads and robes, the better to disguise themselves.”

 “I heard,” said Carlo gravely.
 “We’re the army of Morr the Supreme.
 We’ve won victory after victory in his name, being both favoured and blessed and obviously so.
 While this man’s fellows, defeated in battle by Morr’s own will, chose to deny his judgement and kill Morr’s priests in petty revenge.”